D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 AND
 automatic lifecycle management setup.

-**GPv1** would not be suitable here as it does not suppoert storage tiers.
+**GPv1** would not be suitable here as it does not support storage tiers.

 `-sku Standard_GRS`:
 copies your data synchronously three times
 **within a single physical location in the primary region**.
 It then copies your data asynchronously to a single physical location in the secondary region.
 Within the secondary region, your data is copied synchronously three times.

 The `Premium_ZRS` would also work but it is more expensive than `Standard_GRS` therefore it does not minimize costs.